anytizer/swar.lmms/README.md

 Create d:/desktop/xpt/sargams.txt file with a full path to a sargam note.
 When the application starts, it reads the sargam notations from `sargams.txt` file.
 Each line mentions a full path of a sargam note.
-A `#` character can be used as a comment, when used in the front of the line.
+A `#` character is a comment, when used in the front of the line.
 Make sure that the full path is valid, and sargam note exists.
-Recommended file name is: "notations-sargams.txt".
+Recommended file name is: `notations-sargams.txt`.

 ## To use with LMMS Software
 The purpose of this application is to produce LMMS based XML Pattern File named .xpt.